Tanishq6210/git-cat/README.md

 ###  Objectives we want to achieve

-* We want our app to help people avoid common injuries caused during their exercise.
+* We want our app to help people avoid common injuries caused during exercise.

 * The app will also alert the user if there is a gross error in the posture